itsEKO/itsEKO/README.md

-  Hi, i enjoy coding i have an AAS in computer science and my favorite language is javascript.
+  Hi, i enjoy coding i have an AAS in computer science and my favorite language is python.